hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

             - (all copies, including the first copy)
             - if busy, will cause queues of people waiting to print
         - will need to change catridges more frequently
+        - when ink runs out, prinout is less legible

     - Laser Printer
         - quiality of print will be good